-Mr. Mantoux previously was Professor of Organ at the Conservatoire National de Région in Strasbourg from 1992 to 2011, where he taught students from all over Europe, the United States, South America, South Korea, and Japan.
-He also holds the post of Titular Organist at the famous Church of Saint-Séverin in Paris where he has served since 1995.
+where he teaches students from all over Europe, the United States, South America, South Korea, and Japan.
+Previous to his appointment in Paris, he was Professor of Organ at the Conservatoire National de Région of Strasbourg from 1992 to 2011, He also holds the post of Titular Organist at the famous Church of Saint-Séverin in Paris where he has served since 1995.

 His international career as a concert organist has taken him to more than twenty countries in Europe, North and South America, South Korea, Japan and the United States.
 Such extensive concertizing has given him the rare opportunity to perform on many fine instruments from diverse traditions of organ building, thereby enriching his understanding of the organ and its music.